Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 Understanding the air travel market

-We’ll begin with some background on how the air travel market works and what problems airlines are addressing.
+Before diving into the approaches to building an airline marketing strategy, it’s worth providing some background on how the air travel market works and what problems airlines are addressing.
 The airline market can be divided into three parts:

 Airline companies themselves.

 Distributors are all the third-party companies that either resell travel products to the customers (OTAs), or to other distributors (wholesalers).
 Distribution in travel is fully controlled by Global Distribution Systems (GDSs): international companies that established an oligopoly on the travel market, being a central point of connection between airlines and distributors.
-You can learn more about distribution of air tickets in our video:
+You can learn more about the distribution of air tickets in our video:

 How airline distribution works in a nutshell